Moving In: FALL 2025

 Laundry Facilities

 Each residential community is equipped with energy-efficient front-loading washers and dryers.
 Laundry is included in your room cost.
 No laundry card, coins or tokens are required.
+You can check the status of available laundry machines online

 Housekeeping